 However, following a ketogenic diet is challenging to maintain long term.
 Extreme carbohydrate restriction can cause increased hunger, fatigue, low mood, irritability, constipation, headaches, and brain fog.
 These feelings may subside over time, but following the restrictive diet necessary to stay in ketosis is generally not sustainable long-term.
-There are also potential negative side effects of long-term ketogenic diets such as increased risk of kidney stones, osteoporosis and nutrient deficiencies.
+There are also potential negative side effects of long-term ketogenic diets such as the increased risk of kidney stones, osteoporosis, and nutrient deficiencies.
 A keto diet may help you stay on track and lose weight, but is not realistic to maintain long-term.

 - What are the different kinds of fats and should I cut them completely to lose weight?

-- Fat is macronutrient essential for our bodies that provides energy, helps to build cell membranes, aids in vitamin absorption, among other functions.
+- Fat is a macronutrient essential for our bodies that provides energy, helps to build cell membranes, aids in vitamin absorption, among other functions.
 However, some fats are better than others.
 Trans fats, which are created when unsaturated fats are hydrogenated, increase the bad LDL cholesterol and decrease the good HDL cholesterol.
-Trans fat are also known for increasing the risk of heart disease, diabetes and other chronic diseases; therefore, we should avoid them completely.
-On the other hand, monounsaturated and polyunsaturated fats, which come from nuts, seeds, fish and vegetables are beneficial fats that decrease inflammation, triglycerides, the risk of chronic diseases and improves the cholesterol profile.
+Trans fat are also known for increasing the risk of heart disease, diabetes, and other chronic diseases; therefore, we should avoid them completely.
+On the other hand, monounsaturated and polyunsaturated fats, which come from nuts, seeds, fish, and vegetables are beneficial fats that decrease inflammation, triglycerides, the risk of chronic diseases, and improve the cholesterol profile.
 Lastly, saturated fats, which are solid at room temperature, contribute to an increase in LDL cholesterol if consumed in excess, so it’s recommended to limit saturated fat to less than 10% of our daily calories.
 Fats shouldn’t be avoided completely in order to lose weight because they are very important for vital functions of the body.
 However, it’s recommended to avoid trans fat, reduce saturated fat and replace them with monounsaturated and polyunsaturated fats.
-If you would like to see a dietitian on campus, contact the Staff and Faculty Health and Well-being Program at email@example.com.
+If you would like to see a dietitian on campus, contact the Staff and Faculty Health and Well-being Program at firstname.lastname@example.org.

 - If I’m trying to reduce saturated fat in my diet due to high cholesterol, what is an ideal daily average that I can assume?
 What is too high?

-- While the Dietary Guidelines for Americans advises to keep saturated fat to less than 10 percent of your daily calories, the American Heart Association recommends that for people who need to lower their cholesterol, saturated fat should contribute no more than 5 to 6 percent of your total daily calories.
+- While the Dietary Guidelines for Americans advises keeping saturated fat to less than 10 percent of your daily calories, the American Heart Association recommends that for people who need to lower their cholesterol, saturated fat should contribute no more than 5 to 6 percent of your total daily calories.
 For a 2,000 calorie diet, that is about 11 to 13 grams of saturated fat per day.
-Aim to reduce your intake of foods high in saturated fat, primarily meat and dairy products, while increasing your intake of unsaturated fats found in fish, avocados, vegetable oils, nuts and seeds.
+Aim to reduce your intake of foods high in saturated fat, primarily meat and dairy products, while increasing your intake of unsaturated fats found in fish, avocados, vegetable oils, nuts, and seeds.